 Federal Funds include all revenue received from the federal government that is not classified as Earned Federal Funds.
 The MOF Code for most Federal Funds is 0555.
 Federal Funds received in response to the COVID-19 pandemic are reported using MOF Code 0325.
 Federal reimbursements related to natural disasters should be shown as Federal Funds.
 Use the appropriate Catalog of Federal Domestic Assistance (CFDA) number and extension to correctly identify Federal Funds awards and expenditures.
-CFDAs related to the pandemic are distinguished by the suffix 119, unless otherwise indicated by the LBB.

-See the Federal Funds Supporting Schedule beginning on page 24 for additional information on entering a new CFDA number in ABEST.
+CFDA numbers related to the pandemic are distinguished by the suffix 119, unless otherwise indicated by the LBB.
+Senate Bill 8, Eighty-seventh Legislature, Third Called Session, 2021, appropriated funds using CFDA number 21.027.119 for Coronavirus State Fiscal Recovery Funds and CFDA number 21.029.119 for the Coronavirus Capital Projects Fund.
+Similarly, CFDA numbers used to identify federal funding from the Infrastructure Investment and Jobs Act are distinguished by the suffix 120.
+See the Federal Funds Supporting Schedule beginning on page 27 for additional information on entering a new CFDA number in ABEST.